algolia/instantsearch/docgen/src/guides/migrate-instantsearchcss.md

 ### Options

-* The values for `classnames` has changed to reflect the markup update:
+* The values for `cssClasses` has changed to reflect the markup update:
   * root
   * noRefinement (new)
   * list (new)